Do you need to speak to someone about your emotional wellbeing?

 Support through your local early help service

-Early Help services in Cardiff and the Vale of Glamorgan provide children, young people, families and professionals with information and support on a range of topics that could affect you and your family.
+Early Help services in Cardiff and the Vale of Glamorgan provide children, young people, families and professionals with information and support on a range of topics that could affect families.

 Examples include low self-esteem, relationships with your family and the loss of an important person in your life.

-- If you live in Cardiff, your early help service is Cardiff Family Advice and Support.
+- If a family lives in Cardiff, their early help service is Cardiff Family Advice and Support.

-- If you live in the Vale of Glamorgan, your early help service is the Families First Advice Line
+- If a family lives in the Vale of Glamorgan, their early help service is the Families First Advice Line

 These are different as they are ran by the two different councils – but they offer the same service.

-Wherever you live, the early help service will listen to you and assess your needs.
-They will either support you and your family directly or point you in the direction of a service that can help you with specific needs.
+Wherever a family lives, the early help service will listen to them and assess their needs.
+They will either support the family directly or point them in the direction of a service that can help with specific needs.

-There are mental health practitioners working with early help staff to advise them and to provide you with support for your emotional wellbeing if this is what you need.
+There are mental health practitioners working with early help staff to advise them and to provide children and young people with support for their emotional wellbeing if this is what the family needs.